Experience the powerful AI writing right inside WordPress

 WordPress provides several types of shortcodes, each with its own use cases.
 The most commonly used types of shortcodes are:

 A basic shortcode is simply a predefined tag that outputs some content or functionality.
-For example, the
+For example, the shortcode automatically generates an image gallery when inserted into a post.

 Example of a basic shortcode: